By Dan Stein and Kay Rumsey

 Controlling weeds is never easy, and organic growers and others who don't want to use herbicides around their families and homes need to be especially resourceful in tackling weeds.

-In recent years, some new herbicides have reached the market that contain vinegar, lemon juice and other plant-based ingredients.
+In recent years, some new weed killers have reached the market that contain vinegar, lemon juice and other plant-based ingredients.
 Some of these products contain both natural and synthetic components, while others contain all natural ingredients.
 These products can be used along fence lines, on driveways, in flowerbeds, and elsewhere, but only some may be used around fruit and vegetable plantings.
 If you're interested in using certified organic products — with naturally derived ingredients that meet national standards for organically grown food — look for product labels that display "OMRI Listed," "USDA Organic," or other certification icon.

 5 Tips for Using Vinegar Herbicides